-Vandini et al. extract and join straight lines from a monoplane fluoroscopic surgical image to estimate the shape of a concentric tube robot\cite{vandini2017unified}.
-By posing conditions for connecting the line features, they manage to relax image requirements and can extract curves from more unclean image data compared to the aforementioned works\cite{vandini2017robust}.
-Reiter et al.\cite{reiter2012learning} take on a similar approach to ours in that they extract features from segmented binary stereo-images.
-Since their feature extraction relies on the color-coded segments of their continuum robot, it does not generalize to other robots that do not have those features.
+Vandini et al. extract and join straight lines from a monoplane fluoroscopic surgical image to estimate the shape of a concentric tube robot.\cite{vandini2017unified} By posing conditions for connecting the line features, they manage to relax image requirements and can extract curves from more unclean image data compared to the aforementioned works.\cite{vandini2017robust} Reiter et al. take on a similar approach to ours in that they extract features from segmented binary stereo-images.\cite{reiter2012learning} Since their feature extraction relies on the color-coded segments of their continuum robot, it does not generalize to other robots that do not have those features.

-Mathis et al. created a deep learning framework based on transfer learning for marker-less pose estimation and tracking called DeepLabCut\cite{mathis2018deeplabcut}.
-Their framework enables tracking of multiple visual features in unprocessed videos using only a small number of labeled frames for training.
+Mathis et al. created a deep learning framework based on transfer learning for marker-less pose estimation and tracking called DeepLabCut.\cite{mathis2018deeplabcut} Their framework enables tracking of multiple visual features in unprocessed videos using only a small number of labeled frames for training.
 They demonstrate their method by tracking body parts of mice and show that they achieve pixel tracking errors comparable to human-level labeling accuracy.
 However, this framework by itself is restricted to pixel tracking in an image, and it cannot directly track 3D coordinates of features.

-Our approach for 3D shape estimation of continuously deformable robots employs convolutional neural networks.
-While there are many vision-based proprioceptive methods for soft robots using deep learning\cite{werner2019vision, wang2020real, she2020exoskeleton}, we focus on exteroceptive approaches that are simple to implement and do not add complexity to the manufacturing of the soft robots.
+Our approach for 3D key point estimation of continuously deformable robots employs convolutional neural networks.
+While there are many vision-based proprioceptive methods for soft robots using deep learning,\cite{werner2019vision, wang2020real, she2020exoskeleton} we focus on exteroceptive approaches that are simple to implement and do not add complexity to the manufacturing of the soft robots.